Section Navigation: Graduate Programs

 “Notice of a defense must be circulated to the university community two weeks before the defense date.
 The public defense should demonstrate the candidate’s maturity of judgment and intellectual command of the chosen branches of the field of study.” – AP 6.10.8 in the University Catalog at http://catalog.gmu.edu/policies/academic/graduate-policies (click on Ap.6.10 Requirements for Doctoral Degrees).

 The templates below are the most current abstract templates.
-ALL STUDENTS writing a thesis or dissertation are required to submit an abstract to the Graduate Office at firstname.lastname@example.org two weeks before the public defense.
-This is a University requirement and the only way your defense will be advertised and is the only way it can be posted on the ESP website!
+ALL STUDENTS writing a thesis or dissertation are required to submit an abstract to the ESP Graduate Office at firstname.lastname@example.org two weeks before the public defense.
+This is a University requirement and the only way your defense will be advertised and is the only way it can be included in the departmental abstract archive.

 Final Submission Signature Pages and Process